-Stream Indicators New Zealand Distribution and Trends Otago Distribution and Trends Infant Mortality and SUDI Infant Mortality: During 1990-05, total, neonatal and post- neonatal mortality declined, with the most rapid declines being in the early-mid 1990s.
+Stream Indicators New Zealand Distribution and Trends Waitemata DHB Distribution and Trends Infant Mortality and SUDI Infant Mortality: During 1990-05, total, neonatal and post- neonatal mortality declined, with the most rapid declines being in the early-mid 1990s.
 Since 1998-99, total and neonatal mortality have become static.
 During 1996-05, total infant mortality was higher for Māori and Pacific > European > Asian infants, post-neonatal mortality was higher for Māori > Pacific > European and Asian infants and neonatal mortality was higher for Māori and Pacific > European and Asian infants.
 During 2001-05, the most frequent causes of neonatal mortality were congenital anomalies and extreme prematurity while the most frequent cause of post-neonatal mortality was SIDS.
 Additional deaths from suffocation/strangulation in bed & unspecified causes saw SUDI accounting for 43.5% of deaths during this period.
 SUDI: During 1988-05, SIDS declined, although increases in deaths from suffocation / strangulation in bed, or unspecified causes, meant declines in SUDI were not as marked as for SIDS.
 During 1996-05, while SUDI declined for all ethnic groups, rates remained higher for Māori > Pacific > European infants.
 The largest number of suffocation / strangulation in bed deaths occurred <20 weeks.
 SUDI was also significantly higher for Māori > Pacific > European and Asian infants and those in more deprived areas.
-Infant Mortality: In Otago during 1990-2005, while small numbers make precise interpretation of trends difficult, total, neonatal and post-neonatal mortality all exhibited a general downward trend.
-For the majority of this period, post-neonatal mortality was lower than the New Zealand average.
-During 2001-2005, extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SUDI and congenital anomalies were the leading causes of post-neonatal mortality.
-SUDI: In Otago during 1990-2005, SUDI rates declined.
-For the majority of this period, SUDI rates were lower than the New Zealand average.
-In total, 39 Otago infants died as a result of SUDI during this period.
+Infant Mortality: In Waitemata DHB during 1990-05, total infant, neonatal and post neonatal mortality all exhibited a general downward trend.
+During this period, total infant mortality was lower than the New Zealand average, while neonatal and post-neonatal mortality were similar / lower.
+During 2001-2005, congenital anomalies and extreme prematurity were the leading causes of neonatal mortality, while SUDI was the leading cause of post-neonatal mortality.
+SUDI: In Waitemata DHB, SUDI rates declined rapidly during the early 1990s, but since then have become relatively static.
+Thus while rates were much lower than the New Zealand average during the 1990s, they were similar to the New Zealand average during the 2000s.
+In total, 118 Waitemata DHB infants died as a result of SUDI during this period.
 Breastfeeding During 1999-2003, the proportion of babies who were exclusively / fully breastfed at 3 and 6 months increased.
 While between 2003 and 2008 the proportion of babies who were exclusively / fully breastfed at 6 months continued to increase, the proportion who were exclusively / fully breastfed at <6 weeks and 3 months declined slightly.
 During 2004-08 breastfeeding rates at <6 weeks were higher for European women than for women of other ethnic groups.
 Rates at 3 and 6 months were generally higher for European > Asian > Māori and Pacific women.
 During 2006, there were also marked socioeconomic gradients in breastfeeding, with rates being higher for babies in Decile 1-4 (the most affluent) > Decile 5-7 > Decile 8-9 > Decile 10 (the most deprived) areas.
-During 2004-2008, breastfeeding rates in Otago were generally higher than the New Zealand average at <6 weeks, 3 months and 6 months of age.
-During 2008, breastfeeding rates at all three ages were higher for European / Other than for Maori women, although neither ethnic group achieved the MOH's breastfeeding target of 74% at 6 weeks.
-European/Other women however achieved the target of 57% at 3 months and both ethnic groups achieved the target of 27% at 6 months of age.
+During 2004-08, breastfeeding rates at <6 weeks and 3 months were generally higher than the NZ average, while rates at 6 months were similar.
+During 2008, Waitemata's rates at <6 weeks, 3 months and 6 months were highest for European women.
+While none of Waitemata's largest ethnic groups achieved the MOH's target of 74% at 6 weeks, European women did just achieve the targets of 57% at 3 months and 27% at 6 months.
+During 2004-08, breastfeeding rates for Waitemata European and Asian women at <6 weeks, 3 months and 6 months were similar to NZ ethnic specific averages.
+For Waitemata Māori and Pacific women, rates at <6 weeks and 3 months were generally higher than their respective NZ ethnic specific averages.